Buffalo Chicken Stuffed Peppers Recipe

 - And shredded Monterey jack cheese.

-Then place the stuffed poblano peppers back in the oven just long enough the warm the interior and melt the cheese.
+- Then place the stuffed poblano peppers back in the oven just long enough to warm the interior and melt the cheese.

 The cheese works its way down over the chicken and rice, holding everything together, for one big cozy lovefest.